l7mp/stunner/docs/INSTALL.md

     --namespace=stunner-system
 ```

 And that's all: you don't need to install the dataplane separately, this is handled automatically by the operator.
-The `stunnerd` pods created by the operator can be customized using the Dataplane custom resource: you can specify the `stunnerd` container image version, provision resources per each `stunenrd` pod, deploy into the host network namespace, etc.; see the documentation [here](https://pkg.go.dev/github.com/l7mp/stunner-gateway-operator/api/v1alpha1#DataplaneSpec).
+The `stunnerd` pods created by the operator can be customized using the Dataplane custom resource: you can specify the `stunnerd` container image version, provision resources per each `stunnerd` pod, deploy into the host network namespace, etc.; see the documentation [here](https://pkg.go.dev/github.com/l7mp/stunner-gateway-operator/api/v1alpha1#DataplaneSpec).

 ### Development version